Home > Writing > Music Theory > Intervals

 Altering Intervals

-When either or both notes of an interval are modified with an accidental (or a key signature), the semitone span of the interval shrinks or grows.
+When either or both notes are modified with an accidental (or through a key signature), the semitone span of the interval changes.
 Such an interval is said to be altered.

-A perfect interval becomes diminished when shrunk by a semitone and augmented when grown:
+A perfect interval becomes diminished when it shrinks by one semitone and augmented when it grows by the same amount:

 Altering a perfect interval